RapoVan/VU_robotics/README.md

 ## Circuit Setup

-Follow the circuit diagram provided in the project source code to connect the components.
+Follow the circuit diagram provided in the schematics folder to connect the components.
 Make sure to set up the servo arm in a way that it can hold and release an object.

 ## Usage